arneboe/ws-dmx-ban-alt-firmware/README.md

 ![Alt text](programmer_pinout.jpg?raw=true "WS-DMX-8ch BAN pinout")

 # Features
-This firmware aims to add some features that the original firmware is missing.
-Most notably a master and a strobe channel.
+This firmware adds some features that the original firmware is missing.

 * 400hz led refresh rate
 * Master control channel to scale the brightness of all leds
-* Strobe channel (nearly finished)
+* Strobe channel (2hz to 40hz) with a flash length of 10ms
 * Individual control of each led
 * Set dmx adress using dip switch
 * Flicker power led to indicate correct dmx signal reception.